ktorch/ktorch/docs/sparse.rst

 .. function:: indices(ptr) -> value
 .. function:: indices(enlisted-ptr) -> ptr

-   :param ptr :ref:`api-pointer <ptr>`: a previously allocated :ref:`api-pointer <ptr>` to a sparse tensor
+   :param ptr: a previously allocated :doc:`api-pointer <pointers>` to a sparse tensor
    :return: Given a ptr, returns a k matrix containing indices of the non-zero values.
-If the ptr is enlisted, returns a new :ref:`ptr <ptr>` to a tensor with the indices.
+If the ptr is enlisted, returns a new :doc:`api-pointer <pointers>` to a tensor with the indices.